Live Streaming vs. Podcasting: What Broadcasters Need to Know

 5. Ask for Reviews

-This will help put your podcast on the charts and potentially boost your show in the search results for terms related to your show.
+This will help put your podcast on the top of the charts and potentially boost your show in the search results for terms related to your show.
 It will also help potential listeners learn more about your podcast which will help them decide to stream or download your episodes.

 Final Thoughts